(Last Updated On: December 27, 2022)

 - Image Quality: JPG

 Look at the gallery below to see some more of my favorite flower photos that I have photographed.
-The photo above can also be found in the gallery below.
+The gallery below contains the photo above as well as other related pictures.
 This photo is available to buy as a print or digital download.